Interarms dock and Warehouses, Port of Alexandria, Virginia.

 A bit of a side note, is that Cummings' daughter, Susan Cummings was convicted of voluntary manslaughter in the death of her boyfriend, Roberto Villegas.

 Villegas was shot while sitting at the kitchen table in her home September 7, 1997.
 She was sentenced to 60 days in jail and served 51 days before being released.
-I don't know whether or not she aquired the firearm from Interarms.
+No information was available as to whether or not she aquired the firearm from Interarms.

 Just a stones throw from Interarms was Potomac Arms at Zero Prince Street, a well known gun store with an odd address and a great view of the Potomac River.